 Chaos Theory is an older theory of mathematics which purports that some complex systems are not predictable because one small change to even the tiniest element can result in radically different outcomes.
-For example, the truth of this theory can be seen in weather predictions.
+The truth of this theory can be seen in weather predictions.
 Even with computer modeling, accuracy is only good for a short period into the future.
 Beyond that, the number of variables and the effect of even a tiny variable can product, over time, momentous changes.
-This is sometimes called the “butterfly effect,” suggesting that even the flapping of a butterfly’s wings could have an effect, which, by effecting something else, that effects something else, so on and son on, would result in drastic changes.
+This is sometimes called the “butterfly effect,” suggesting that even the flapping of a butterfly’s wings could have a signifcant effect in some cases.

 In truth, Chaos Theory is not suggesting that chaos reigns; only that it appears as chaos.
-Later theorists believed that it should theoretically be possible to predict if one could monitor every element, even minute ones.
-Perhaps computers and sensors can someday do this is some areas.
+Later theorists believed that it should theoretically be possible to predict, if one could only monitor every element, even minute ones.
+Perhaps AI can someday do this is some areas.
 The three-body problem is a fascinating application of this theory (and the basis for an innovative novel by Cixin Liu.
 (An interesting field of study involves the connection between Chaos Theory and quantum mechanics or physics—the study of the wave reality of subatomic particles.
 I should look into this.)

 • The reality of being human and living a life is not quantifiable or predictable: we are not in control of much at all.